-After reading the words in that book, as well as hearing those, I then went to act in accord with those words.
-When my husband went out to work again and had no time to help with the housework, my heart wasn’t as distressed as it had been before.
-If the brothers and sisters had any flaws or mistakes in what they said, I could also forgive them for it, because I wanted to make God content.
-I wanted only to seek a heart that loves God like the hymn had sung about.
+After reading the words in that book and listening to those hymns, I began to act according to what they said.
+When my husband went out to work again and had no time to help with the housework, I didn’t feel as distressed as before.
+If the other brothers and sisters slipped up in something they said, I was able to be tolerant because I wanted to satisfy God.
+I just sought to love God as the hymn described with all of my heart.

 One day, two months later, my husband said he wanted to take me with him to attend a gathering.
-I had a feeling that this gathering would be something very special, otherwise my husband wouldn’t take me with him to listen to it.
-I was filled with anticipation in my heart, and looked forward to seeing that book again.
-The following day, my husband and I, together with two sisters, were sitting happily in a vehicle on the way to a sister’s house.
-There were many brothers and sisters taking part in that gathering, among them a sister in her thirties who integrated the Bible and fellowshiped about many truths about God’s work into us.
-When I was listening to what the sister fellowshiped about, I felt a special kind of brightness in my heart, and I came to thoroughly understand many passages of the Bible and about God returning to do the work of that I hadn’t understood before.
-I thought to myself, “How can she fellowship about this so well, and communicate the Bible so clearly?
-How does she have so much understanding?”
-Then, the sister, her face filled with a smile, said loudly to us, “I’ll tell brothers and sisters an excellent piece of information that will excite people’s hearts.
-The Lord Jesus for whom we have long yearned has returned incarnate among us to do His new work, to express the word and open up all the mysteries, to lay bare the three stages of God’s work and His six-thousand-year management plan, as well as the incarnation of God and the mysteries of the Bible.
-Today, the content of what I fellowship about all comes from the words that have been expressed by God.”
-The brothers and sisters and I who were sitting heard this great news, and finally understood why the sister had understood so much.
-It turns out it had all been told to her by the voice of the Lord who had returned.
-Now we too heard the voice of the Lord, and we all happily embraced each other, shed tears of excitement, and the whole place began to quiver with enthusiasm.
-I was so happy that I felt like jumping for joy, and thought: All along I have been hoping for the Lord Jesus to return a bit earlier.
-Two thousand years have passed, but now the Lord really has returned!
-While I am alive, I am able to welcome the Lord Jesus’s return, and for that I am truly blessed!
+I had a feeling that this gathering would be something very special, otherwise he wouldn’t take me along.
+I was filled with anticipation and looked forward to seeing that book again.
+The following day, my husband and I along with two sisters were happily in a car on the way to a sister’s house.
+There were a number of other brothers and sisters taking part, among them a sister in her thirties who integrated the Scripture into the fellowship shared with us many truths about God’s work in the last days.
+My heart really lit up as I listened to her, and I gained a clear understanding of many Bible verses that I had never understood before and of God returning to do the work of judgment.
+I thought to myself, “How is it that her fellowship is so wonderful, that she can explain the Bible so clearly?
+How does she understand so much?”
+Just then, this sister said to us loudly, a smile filling her face, “I’d like to tell you, brothers and sisters, an incredibly good news that is truly thrilling.
+The Lord Jesus we have long been yearning for has returned incarnate among us to carry out His new work; to utter words and unveil all truths and mysteries; to lay bare the mysteries of the three stages of God’s work, His six-thousand-year management plan, the incarnations of God, and the Bible.
+Everything I shared in fellowship today came from the words that have been uttered by God.”
+All the brothers and sisters in attendance and I heard this great news and finally realized: It turned out that this sister understood so much because it had all been shared with mankind by the Lord, who had returned.
+Now we too were hearing the voice of the Lord.
+We all happily embraced each other and shed tears of excitement—the entire place began to quiver with exuberance.
+I was so happy that I felt like jumping for joy, and thought: “I’ve always hoped for the Lord Jesus to return soon, and now He really has returned!
+I am so incredibly blessed that I can welcome the Lord Jesus’ return during my lifetime!”

-Soon, when the time came for us to disperse, the sisters gave each of us a book called Judgment Begins With the House of God.
-Holding onto the book of the word of God, I suddenly thought of that book from before.
-Could it be that it is this book?
-When I got back home, I impatiently asked my husband, “The book that I saw that day—is it the same word of God that the sister mentioned today?”
-My husband smiled and said, “It is.”
-At that time, it was like I was waking up from a dream.
-That voice comes from God after all, is the voice of the incarnation of the returned Lord Jesus, and is the voice of God!
-No wonder these words could be so moving to me, give me faith and strength, change my corrupt disposition, and take me out of suffering.
-Then, I blamed my husband, saying, “You have received the new work of God; why did you conceal it from me?”
-My husband said, “At the time I really wanted to tell you, but most of the people in your family are preachers in, and I was afraid that you might not understand when I explained it.
-I was afraid that your relatives would find out about it, and once they came out to disturb and hinder you, not only would this cause you to lose your opportunity to receive salvation, but also it would have made me become an evil person!”
-Hearing what my husband said, my misunderstanding of my husband vanished, and I was all the more thankful to God for saving me.
-I resolved to read this book well.
+When the gathering was about to come to a close, the sister gave each of us a book called Judgment Begins With the House of God.
+Carefully holding the book ofin both hands, that book I had read before suddenly came to mind.
+Could it be the same book?
+After we got back home I couldn’t wait to ask my husband, “The book that I saw that day—was it the same book of God’s words that the sister gave us today?”
+He smiled and said, “It is.”
+I then felt like I was just waking up from a dream.
+That voice was from God after all—that is the voice of the returned Lord Jesus, the voice of God!
+No wonder those words had been so moving to me, giving me faith and strength, changing me, and taking me out of my suffering.
+I then reproached my husband, “Why did you hide from me that you had accepted God’s new work?”
+He said, “At the time I really wanted to tell you, but most of the people in your family are preachers in religious circles, and they oppose and condemn God’s work in the last days.
+They’ve been standing in the way of us investigating the true way all along.
+I was afraid that if I couldn’t explain it clearly enough and then your relatives found out about it, as soon as they started coming out of the woodwork to disrupt and hinder you, not only would this ruin your chance at salvation, but it would also make me an evildoer!
+So, I decided to tell you after I had investigated it and gained clarity on it.”
+Hearing this explanation dispelled my misunderstanding of my husband, and I was all the more thankful for God’s salvation for me.
+I resolved to read this book of God’s words carefully.